Higher Education Administration Course Descriptions

 Course descriptions for all HEA courses appear below.
 To see what is being offered in the upcoming term, view our course schedule.

 This course introduces students to the primary areas of responsibility for higher education.
-Topics include college and university organizational structures, human resource issues, finance and budgeting, legal issues, parental involvement, mission/access/retention.
-CEK 501 is an advisory prerequisite for all other core classes and track electives.
+Topics include college and university organizational structures, human resource issues, finance and budgeting, legal issues, parental involvement, and mission/access/retention.
+HEA 501 is required in a student's first fall or spring semester

 This course examines the major theoretical constructs that inform practitioners who work with college students.
 Topics will include moral and ethical development, emotional maturation and identity formation, as well as the link between student persistence and involvement.
 Students will gain an understanding of psychosocial/affective, cognitive, typological and person/ environment interaction theories.